 - Provide a sign in sheet so you can create a list of interested students.

 - KIIS will provide marketing materials for the fair.
-If you would like more copies, visit our Order Materials page.
+If you would like more copies, visit our Promotional Materials page to download and print.

 - Bring other promotional materials (e.g. Powerpoint, photos, souvenirs from country, etc.)